marhop/dotfiles/README.md

    $ stow haskell
    ~~~

-5. Install the [vim-plug] plugin manager for Vim.
-Then run `:PlugUpdate` from
+5. Install the [vim-plug] plugin manager for Vim/Neovim.
+Then run `:PlugUpdate`
-   inside Vim to install all plugins listed in the `.vimrc` file.
+   from inside Vim/Neovim to install all plugins listed in the `.vimrc` or
+   `init.vim` file, respectively.

 [stow]: https://www.gnu.org/software/stow/
 [ghcup]: https://www.haskell.org/ghcup/